Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Methods

 \section{Methods}

 The simulations in this work are conducted using MACER3D, a three-dimensional hydrodynamic framework built upon Athena++ that employs spherical coordinates ($r, \, \theta, \, \phi$).
-A comprehensive description of the code configuration, including the implementation of AGN feedback physics, star formation and stellar evolution, supernova feedback, radiative cooling and heating processes, and metal treatment, is provided in \cite{Zhang2025}, so we only emphasize the initial conditions for dwarf galaxies in this section.
+A comprehensive description of the code configuration, including the implementation of AGN feedback physics, star formation and stellar evolution, supernova feedback, radiative cooling and heating processes, and metal treatment, is provided in \cite{Zhang2025}, so we briefly summarize the key physics here and introduce the initial conditions for dwarf galaxies in this section.